efekarakus/efekarakus-blog/_drafts/a-guide-to-writing-code-comments.md

 // It is equivalent to SplitAfterN with a count of -1. func SplitAfter(s, sep string) []string
 ```
-This comment is good because there is no way for a user to know that if `sep` is not in `s` that the result
+This comment is good because there is no way for a user to know that if `sep` is not in `s` then the result
-would be just `[s]` as opposed to just `[]` as an example.
-You can't rename the parameters to convey that information.
+would be `[s]` as opposed to just `[]` as an example.
+You can't rename the parameters
+or function either to convey that information.

 ## Further Reading
 [^1]: Chapters 12 & 13 from [A Philosophy of Software Design](https://www.amazon.com/Philosophy-Software-Design-John-Ousterhout/dp/1732102201) by John Ousterhoust
 [^2]: [What is Software Design?](http://www.developerdotstar.com/printable/mag/articles/reeves_design.html) by Jack W. Reeves
 [^3]: [CodeAsDocumentation](https://www.martinfowler.com/bliki/CodeAsDocumentation.html) by Martin Fowler
 [^4]: [Send code reviews to junior engineers](https://www.efekarakus.com/2019/03/16/send-code-reviews-to-junior-engineers.html) by Efe Karakus